Quick Start with Vagrant¶

-# We have to be in the same directory as the Vagrant file. cd lib # And now we simply let vagrant create our box and bring it up. vagrant up # When the box has been installed we can get access via ssh. # (No need for passwords, Vagrant installs the keys we'll need.) vagrant ssh
+# We have to be in the same directory as the Vagrant file. cd build # And now we simply let vagrant create our box and bring it up. vagrant up # When the box has been installed we can get access via ssh. # (No need for passwords, Vagrant installs the keys we'll need.) vagrant ssh

 Vagrant GUEST Steps¶

 The following steps are all run on the guest Vagrant created for us.